sfstoolbox/sfs-matlab/README.md

 * audio (e.g. for wavwrite)
 * signal (e.g. for firls)

-After setting up the the Toolbox and can made one of the magic following things with it:
+After setting up the Toolbox and can made one of the magic following things with it:

 Usage
 -----